niyatiagg/pintos/README.md

 a) `States of a thread :` In the lifecycle of a thread, there are various states it assumes, namely :  THREAD_READY - Not running but ready to run; THREAD_RUNNING - Currently running thread; THREAD_BLOCKED - Waiting for an event to trigger; THREAD_DYING - About to be destroyed.

-b) `Ready list :` A list that stores elements of a thread(in ready state) that are scheduled to run but aren't running at present.
+b) `Ready list :` A list that stores elements of a thread(in ready state) that are scheduled to run.

 ## 1. Part 1 : Alarm System :
 I implemented alarm system in thread scheduling to avoid busy waiting (which is particularly helpful in systems with one cpu)